NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 Sights

-The next cost item that we discuss are the sights we have visited.
-In both Kiruna and Lulea we visited the cities almost for free.
-By this we mean; the cities are beautiful to drive or walk through and that immediately feels like visiting an attraction.
-We also drove the route between Kiruna and Riksgränsen; one of the most beautiful routes in Sweden.
-Of course we also visited a number of sights that were not free of charge.
+The next expense we discuss is the attractions we visited.
+In both Kiruna and Lulea, we visited the cities practically for free.
+By this, we mean that the cities are beautiful to drive or walk through, and it already feels like visiting an attraction.
+Additionally, we drove the route between Kiruna and Riksgränsen, one of the most beautiful routes in Sweden.
+Of course, we also visited some attractions that were not free.

-As we described above, Camp Ripan has a very special spa; the Aurora Spa.
-We have spent one evening there and paid €60 including two drinks.
+As described above, Camp Ripan has a special spa; the Aurora Spa.
+We spent one evening here and paid €60 including two drinks.
 We also visited the Icehotel in Jukkasjärvi.
-This is the one and only real Icehotel in the world.
-The hotel is completely made of ice, including the beds, the bar and the glasses.
-To enter the Icehotel you have to buy a ticket.
-This ticket gives you access to all rooms, the bar and the exhibition about the origins of the Icehotel.
+This is the only real Icehotel in the world.
+This hotel is entirely made of ice, including the beds, the bar, and the glasses.
+To enter the Icehotel, you have to buy a ticket.
+This ticket gives you access to all rooms, the bar, and an exhibition about the creation of the Icehotel.
 We have paid in total €60 for these tickets.

-In Kiruna we visited Husky Dreams; a small farm in Krokvik, just outside Kiruna, with no fewer than 29 huskies.
-After an extensive explanation and meeting with the huskies, we left for a training with the huskies.
-We ended the day with a traditional Fika with Per and Jenni, the owners of Husky Dreams.
+In Kiruna, we visited Husky Dreams, a small farm in Krokvik, just outside Kiruna, with no less than 29 huskies.
+After an extensive explanation and meeting with the huskies, we left for a training session with the huskies.
+We ended the day with a traditional Fika at Per and Jenni’s, the owners of Husky Dreams.
 For this we paid in total €150.

 Zweden - husky tocht